vanillablue/demo-CalculatorApp/README.md

 # Demo java calculator app

-App that evaluates expressions in java.
+App that evaluates expressions in java...